 Hope this short list helps you, so let's dive into the technical aspects of your webshop you can optimize.

-It's important to measure the user experience, this is the only way you can see which aspects of your site are loading slow.
+It's important to measure the user experience, this is the only way you can see which aspects of your site are loading slowly.
 You can see the exact resource(s) that are blocking other actions.

-Maybe when your users are having trouble you cannot do anything about it at that moment, but in the future, you know which items you need to improve.
+Maybe when your users are having trouble, you cannot do anything about it at that moment, but in the future, you will know which items you need to improve.
 User experience monitoring is not only something that is for now, but you can look back into it after the holiday season and prepare for next year.

 All the images your website serves to the visitors need to load as fast as possible.
 Therefore you need to load them most efficiently:

-- Use correct sizes, when a mobile visitor needs to load an image that is not optimized in dimension it has to load unnecessary data.
+- Use correct sizes; when a mobile visitor needs to load an image that is not optimized in dimension, it has to load unnecessary data.
 Therefore you need to (automatically) resize the images to the needed format.